rundfunk47/stinsen/README.md

 }
 ```

-The `@Route`s defines all the possible routes that can be performed from the current coordinator.
+The `@Route`s defines all the possible routes that can be performed from the current coordinator and the transition that will be performed.
 The value on the right hand side is the factory function that will be executed when routing.
 The function can return either a SwiftUI view or another coordinator.
+The `@Root` another type of route that has no transition, and used for defining the first view of the coordinator.

 Stinsen out of the box has two different kinds of `Coordinatable` protocols your coordinators can implement: